 Local hospitals, like those in the Sharp HealthCare system, rely every day on members of the community who give unselfishly of themselves to help save the lives of others.
 One in 7 people entering the hospital need blood or blood components.
 That blood is freely given by those who participate in their local blood drive.
 However, while nearly 40 percent of Americans are eligible to donate blood, only 5 percent do so, often because people think that they cannot donate for one reason or another.

-Below are some common myths about blood donation.
+Below are five common myths about blood donation.
 If you were told in the past that you cannot donate for one reason or another, the requirements may have changed.
-It’s a good idea to try again as you may now be able to give.
+It's a good idea to try again as you may now be able to give.
 The process is quick and easy, and can help save a life.
 When you go to donate, the nursing staff will walk you through a series of questions to make sure you are eligible.

 Myth 1: You can't donate blood if you are on certain medications.